TL;DR

 Remarketing campaigns have 2-3x higher CTR and 50-70% lower CPA than cold traffic — but only if you properly segment your audiences.
 Don't treat all site visitors the same.

-- Cart Abandoners: Separate campaign, aggressive offer ("10% off if you complete your purchase")
+- Cart Abandoners: A separate campaign with an aggressive offer ("10% off if you complete your purchase")

 - Page Visitors: Different messaging for homepage visitors vs product page visitors